 This course includes the study of the principles of chemistry and physics that include matter, energy, the structure of atoms, chemical reactions, forces, and motion.

 Social Studies Department

-Per the state of Ohio 3 credits of social studies are required for graduation.
-1⁄2 credit of American History, World History, Economics and Personal Finance, and US Government is required for graduation.
+Per the state of Ohio, 3 credits of social studies are required for graduation.
+This includes at least 1⁄2 credit of American History, World History, and US Government.